HTTP Full Form – Hypertext Transfer Protocol (HTTP), HTTP Definition, HTTP Methods, Idempotent, Non-Idempotent, And Safe, Unsafe Methods

 The HTTP CONNECT Method Creates a Point-to-point Communication Between Two Devices, HTTP CONNECT Method can be used to create a tunnel to the Secure Device or Machine.

 HTTP tunnel or HTTP Tunneling Creates a Data or communication Network between two Devices.

 The most General form of HTTP tunneling is the standardized HTTP CONNECT method.

-HTTP CONNECT method used to access Websites That use Secure Sockets Layer (SSL) or HyperText Transfer Protocol Secure (HTTPS).
-The secure connection established by using the HTTP CONNECT Method.
+HTTP CONNECT method is used to access Websites That use Secure Sockets Layer (SSL) or HyperText Transfer Protocol Secure (HTTPS).
+The secure connection is established by using the HTTP CONNECT Method.